mosaic05/fav-writer-june01/README.md

 3. Create a free account at AWS and get access keys for BOTO3
 4. replace keys in the file create_audiobook_PDF.py ( rest of script is self explanatory )
 5. ENJOY your audio books

+NOTE: This script has an interesting feature where you can add a background music to your audio books to make your reading enjoyable!
+I dedicate this feature to JUNE